How to Redesign Your Website Without Losing SEO

 You need to understand the current state of your information architecture, content, and site map.
 Pages valuable to your SEO strategy mustn’t get purged during your migration to the new site.
 The best way to approach this redesign aspect is to use site crawling tools like DeepCrawl or Screaming Frog to find all pages on your website and use this as a guide.

-Maintaining relevant subject matter content is crucial to reaching your target audience, so you must proactively optimise pages for specific elements that boost relevance in search results.
+Maintaining relevant subject matter content is crucial to reaching your target audience, so you must proactively optimize pages for specific elements that boost relevance in search results.
 This means updating URLs, page titles, body copy, alt text, and meta descriptions.

 One study of 150,000 websites found that 42.5% of these sites had broken links!
 If you want to avoid becoming a part of this statistic, you need to map your URL redirects.
 You need to match your old URLs with new ones and decide on any new URLs to replace the ones you’re getting rid of.
 Be aware that, for large websites, this could end up being the most time-intensive aspect of your website redesign.
 If any website has many backlinks pointed to the URL then it is better to keep the same URL structure to avoid redirection or 404 error once the website is live.
 Generally, it is very difficult to change the URL on an external website with a new URL.

 Post Launch Checklist